Posts tagged donations

 What Are the Benefits of Golf Tournament Sponsorships?

 Golf tournaments have a unique value proposition for businesses.
 With the right event management platform, sponsors get high engagement with an affluent audience of golfers through exposure before, during, and after the tournament that’s non-intrusive, but memorable.
-What’s more, the golfer audience is an especially desirable marketing target for sponsoring businesses.
-Consider the following data points about the golfer demographic:
+Businesses also benefit from:

-• The average golfer’s net worth is over $768,000
+• Average net worth of golfers: $768,000

-• 33% of golfers are top-level managers
+• 33% are top-level managers

-• 68% own their primary residence
+• 25% own their own business

 • 83% regularly take vacations